dtinit/dtinit.github.io/docs/feb29summitagenda.md

 **2:00 pm - 2:45 pm: Scholar presentations and discussion**

 * “Faces and Places: Exploring Portability in Immersive Technologies“ - Joseph Jerome, Visiting Assistant Professor, University of Tampa
 * “What if you move on from your AI companion?
-Data portability in the era of autonomous AI agents” - Cornelia Kutterer, Managing Director, Considerati
+Data portability in the era of autonomous AI agents” - Cornelia Kutterer, Senior Researcher, Multidisciplinary Institute in Artificial Intelligence (Chair of AI Regulation), University of Grenoble
 * “Implementing 'Continuous and Real Time' Data Portability with Webhooks” - Chand Rajendra-Nicolucci, Director of Product, University of Massachusetts Amherst

 **2:45 pm - 3:00 pm: _Lightning Talk: Consumer Reports Permission Slip_**